 Shock absorbers and strut assemblies are the workhorses of any suspension.
 They dampen the oscillations from the suspension springs to provide a smoother ride.
 Front struts also contribute to the vehicle’s handling by providing a pivot point for the steering system.

 Because they operate constantly and often endure rough use, both shocks and struts can wear out earlier than their expected average lifespan of 50,000 to 100,000 miles.
 While it’s possible to drive with old or damaged shocks and strut assemblies, it won’t feel pleasant.
-Furthermore, extreme wear on these parts can reduce a vehicle’s handling and braking performance, ultimately compromising safety.
+Furthermore, extreme wear on these parts can reduce a vehicle’s handling and braking performance, ultimately compromising vehicle ride quality and even tire life, and safety, to a certain extent.

-Despite knowing the disadvantages, some drivers may feel reluctant to replace worn or damaged shocks and struts.
+Some drivers may feel reluctant to replace worn or damaged shocks and struts simply because of the cost.
 After all, replacement assemblies can cost a pretty penny.
 There’s also the expense of hiring a trained mechanic to install the new parts.

 If you’re in need of new shocks and struts, read on to learn more about how much you can expect to pay.